 Digestion problems are widespread in America today.
 The National Institute of Diabetes and Digestive and Kidney Disease stated that 60 to 70 million people in the U.S. are affected by some sort of digestive disease.
 In 2010 48.3 million ambulatory care visits were made for symptoms from a digestive disease.
 The statistics for digestive troubles in the U.S. are astounding.

 So what is the problem?
-Why are so many people experiencing digestive issues?
+Why are so many people experiencing these issues?
 For each person the answer is a little different.
 There are a range of causes, the most common being improper diet, although there are often multiple factors.
 So what is the solution?

 Traditional medicine offers solutions through medications that one can take to improve symptoms.
 The catch is there often can be intense side effects involved.
 Medications in some situations are appropriate.
-With that being said there are more natural ways of addressing digestive symptoms.
+With that being said there are more natural and healthy ways of addressing digestive symptoms.
 These methods address the root cause of digestive problems and don’t just put a band-aid on the problem.
 In using the natural tips in this guide people see results quickly.
 We have helped many people treat digestive problems.

 A 45 year-old mother of three older children who had a history of constipation, bloating and fatigue for about 10 years came to see us.
 She was tired of taking miralax for the constipation and going to the GI doctor with no positive changes.
-As we met with her we began working with her on cleaning up her diet.
+As we met with her, we began working with her on cleaning up her diet.
 We also started her on some digestive enzymes and other supplements.
 Within two weeks she was feeling better and was having regular bowel movements everyday.
 Not only did her digestion improve, but she increased in energy and is feeling more confident about her self-image.
 She felt more empowered by her choices and how they affect her everyday life.

-So are you ready to make some simple changes in habit to eliminate your own uncomfortable symptoms and improve your digestion?
+So are you ready to make some simple changes in your habits to eliminate your own uncomfortable symptoms and improve your digestion?
 While changes in habit aren’t always a breeze, making one or two adjustments each week in your daily health practices can make a bigger difference than you may realize.
 With a few simple habit changes, after you go through this four week guide, you could have less stomach pain and bloating.
 Going to the bathroom could be less of a trip and gas could be less of an issue.
 It is important to remember for some that with any change in health habits it may take a little longer for the body to adopt those changes.
 In other words, if the results aren’t immediate, give it some time and remember that your health is worth investing in.

 A Few Things to Remember

 The human body is truly amazing in its ability to heal.
 The body is constantly healing and repairing but sometimes that process can be hindered or blocked.
 Our task is to remove those blocks and vitalize that healing ability.
 Looking at the different aspects of your health can give insight; your physical structure, your emotional/stress status as well as your own biochemical makeup (like your diet).
 In the interest of supporting yourself in each of these areas ask yourself: are you moving in a functional way everyday?
 Do you drink enough clean water?
 Are you applying stress management skills each day such as breathing deeply?
-As you try some of these you will be supporting your basic health needs.
+As you try some of these, you will be supporting your basic health needs.
 When you do that you build a foundation on which you can heal better.

 Natural Solutions For Better Digestion